 Check This Out: Colosseum Entrances

-At 186 meters long and 156 meters broad, the Colosseum Rome has an oval form that appears almost spherical.
+At 186 meters long and 156 meters broad, the Colosseum Rome has an oval form that appears almost spherical, one of the best places to visit in Rome.
 The outer wall is made of a travertine marble structure supported by iron clamps instead of mortar, It suffered massive destruction by multiple earthquakes, and its whole south side fell in the 1349 earthquake.